CATEGORY: Grammar TIME: 7 Min to Read

 To Conclude:

 Mastering English capitalization rules is essential for writing understandable and compelling content.
-Although many think that rules of capitalization are pretty confusing, they aren’t.
+Although many think that the rules of capitalization are pretty confusing, they aren’t.
 There are some simple rules regarding them.
 By understanding those rules, you can quickly analyze what words you have to capitalize and what you do not.